AngleProtocol/merkl-docs/distribute-with-merkl/before-you-start.md

 If you need help to create your first test campaigns, feel free to reach out to us.

-## 📃 Merkl terms

-You must also make sure that you have read and understood [Merkl's Terms & Conditions](https://app.merkl.xyz/terms).
-You will be required to agree to these terms during the campaign setup process.

 ## 💰 What budget should I set for my campaign?

 The ideal campaign budget depends on your specific objectives and the distribution method you choose.
 Campaign budgets follow a natural supply-and-demand dynamic: liquidity providers want to maximize their rewards, while campaign creators aim to minimize costs.
 As a result, TVL typically scales proportionally with the reward budget you allocate.

 Depending on your campaign type, you need to account for fees differently (see our [fees section](../distribute-with-merkl/fee-model.md) for details).

 **Distribution methods matter**: If you're concerned about over-distributing rewards early in your campaign, consider using a [capped APR campaign](../merkl-mechanisms/distributions.md#-capped-reward-rate-campaigns).
 This approach ensures you don't exhaust your budget too quickly if TVL starts low, as rewards are distributed at a fixed rate relative to TVL rather than depleting a fixed token amount.